PluralKit/PluralKit/README.md

 * Create and fill in a `pluralkit.conf` file in the same directory as `docker-compose.yml`
 * Run the bot: `dotnet run --project PluralKit.Bot`

+(tip: use `scripts/run-test-db.sh` to run a temporary PostgreSQL database on your local system.
+Requires Docker.)

 # Building the docs
 The website and documentation are automatically built by GitHub Pages when pushed to the `master` branch.
 They use [Jekyll 3](https://jekyllrb.com), which requires [Ruby](https://www.ruby-lang.org) and [Bundler](https://bundler.io/).